Square-Victoria–OACI station: Overview

 The station was designed by Irving Sager.
 Two steel murals by Robert Savoie, entitled Kawari Kabuto, grace the walls of the great volume over the tunnel vaults, and a mural in the pedestrian tunnel to the northern entrances is by Jean-Paul Mousseau.
 The southern rotunda formerly contained a multimedia installation entitled Ars Natura, promoting Montreal's science museums.

-The most famous artwork, however, is one of Hector Guimard's art nouveau entrance porticos from the Paris Métro.
+The most famous artwork, however, is one of Hector Guimard's Art Nouveau entrance porticos from the Paris Métro.
 One of the few authentic installations on a rapid transit station outside Paris, it was given in 1967 by the RATP (Régie autonome des transports parisiens) to commemorate the collaboration of French and Canadian engineers in building the Metro.
 It is located within Victoria Square on the Saint Antoine entrance, one of only four open-air entrances on the network (the others are located at Place-Saint-Henri and Bonaventure stations).
-It was recently removed, completely restored, and reinstalled.
+In 2003, the entrance was removed, completely restored, and reinstalled.

 The station is equipped with the MétroVision information screens which displays news, commercials, and the time till the next train.